fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 ---

-## Chapter 1: 	What Assholes Do and Why You Know So Many
+## 1 What Assholes Do and Why You Know So Many

 Now the problem (?) is that not everyone is an asshole.
 Some just had a [very bad day][vending machine].
 So how to differentiate between those with a bad day